paulrobertlloyd/paulrobertlloyd-v3/src/_posts/2017-04-03-container_queries.markdown

 [Grid is all about the container][18], yet the containers we're manipulating aren't defined by any markup; they exist solely within our CSS.
 It's a very different approach to anything that has come before, and has [the potential to become even more powerful][19] as future revisions to the specification are developed.

-In the past I have suggested we [embrace the medium's unpredictable nature][20] and use this constraint to guide how we design for it.
+In the past I have suggested we [embrace the medium's unpredictable nature][20] and use its constraints to guide how we design for it.
 With Flexbox and Grid, those constraints are loosening.

 ## And now for something completely different
 The final reason I question the need for container queries is that a change in layout sometimes requires a change in behaviour, too.
 If accomplishing this involves restructuring the DOM, we're essentially swapping one component for another.